DeepeshnotCool/guvi_backend/README.md

 # down2Up

 Welcome to the GUVI Backend repository!
-This project serves as the backend for the 'down@UP' application, aiming to provide support for speech and facial therapy designed for children with Down syndrome.
+This project serves as the backend for the 'down2Up' application, aiming to provide support for speech and facial therapy designed for children with Down syndrome.

 ## Features
 - RESTful API endpoints for user authentication and management